r3k4ce/AI-Product-Development-Toolkit/UX-User-Flow/README.md

 * **Input Quality Matters:** The detail and clarity of your PRD and subsequent answers significantly impact the quality of the resulting UX specification.
 * **Iterative Process:** Don't expect perfect UX specifications in one session.
 Use the AI to explore ideas and structure, then refine as needed.
 * **Visual Testing Required:** The text-based layout descriptions should be tested with actual visual prototypes before implementation.
-* **v0.dev Guidance Only:** The v0.dev translation section provides guidance, but you may need to adjust the output based on your specific design needs.
+* **Copilot guidance only:** The Copilot Scaffold Translation section provides a scaffold prompt and guidance; you may need to adjust the output based on your specific design needs or the particular Copilot Agent integration you use.